pulumi/docs/content/docs/guides/crosswalk/aws/vpc.md

 Although the default CIDR block of `10.0.0.0/16` is reasonable most of the time, it is easy to override.

 > Classless Inter-Domain Routing (CIDR) is an Internet standard for specifying ranges of
 > IP addresses.
-Please see [RFC 4632](https://tools.ietf.org/html/rfc4632) for more details.
+See [RFC 4632](https://tools.ietf.org/html/rfc4632) for more details.

 To set our VPC's CIDR block, pass a custom `cidrBlock` argument to `awsx.ec2.Vpc`'s constructor: